I can’t do it all,

 As my sprint for justice has shifted to a marathon for justice, I have learned–sometimes the hard way–that soul care is not an indulgent luxury or a distraction from more crucial issues.
 Rather, it is simultaneously the work of justice and the sustenance that fuels the work.
 In my soul’s journey into the deeper, darker, and nutritious soil of soul care, I have looked to April Yamasaki as a trusted guide.
 I read everything she writes!
 In Four Gifts, her powerful insights are on brilliant display.

-– Christena Cleveland, Author of Disunity in Christ, Associate Professor at Duke Divinity School
+– Christena Cleveland, author of Disunity in Christ and

 Four Gifts is the most thorough and thoughtful exploration of self-care I have ever come across.
 With wisdom and sensitivity, April Yamasaki lays out the spiritual case for self-care and how to pursue it in harmony with life’s other treasures, including vocation, community, and justice.
 This wonderful book will show you how proper self-care is not selfish but a healthy component of a mature, humble, and generous life.